ominibyte/richflow/README.md

 Flow methods are data transformations that yield other Flows.
 Each Flow maintains a link to the Flow operation before it.
 Flow methods are lazily computed, nothing happens to the underlying data until an action is called.
 When an action is called on a Flow, data is continually streamed/piped down to the next Flow level for further processing as they are produced.
 This can reduce the execution time because some operations can be handled together.
-The currently supported methods are:
+The currently supported methods are listed below:

-For most of the examples, we will be using the following extracted sample dataset nobel prize winners for physics in 2016.
+For most of the examples, we will be using the following extracted sample dataset of nobel prize winners for physics in 2016.
 The complete dataset is available at: [http://api.nobelprize.org/v1/prize.json](http://api.nobelprize.org/v1/prize.json)

 ```javascript
 var winners = [